 Although it’s not at the top of most bamboo growers’ lists, this is a very beautiful and versatile species.
 As an ornamental, this tall, evergreen grass will keep the garden looking lively throughout the year.
 It looks good alongside other tall trees, both conifers and deciduous.
 And it’s equally compatible in a subtropical setting, among palm trees, oleanders and succulents.

-If you’re growing or making anything from Green Glaucous Bamboo, please send us a photo, we’d love to hear from you.
+If you’re growing or making anything from Green Glaucous Bamboo, please send us a photo.
+We’d love to hear from you.

 Learn more